WHO WE ARE

-InkSmith quickly discovered they were in a position to retool their existing infrastructure to manufacture PPE face shields.
-Within hours, InkSmith pivoted from selling 3D printers and lasers to school boards to using 3D printers and laser cutters to manufacture face shields.
+InkSmith quickly discovered that they were in a position to retool their existing infrastructure to manufacture PPE face shields.
+Within hours, InkSmith pivoted from selling 3D printers and laser cutters to school boards, to using the machines to manufacture face shields.

-The first iteration of the PPE face shield, nicknamed "The Community Shield," is a 3D printed mask designed by Prusa Research, from the Czech Republic from the Czech Republic.
-After printing several of these face shields for testing at Cambridge Memorial Hospital, InkSmith quickly realized 3D printing was not a scalable solution for the looming PPE shortage.
-At one to two hours per headband, it would take a fleet of 3D printers to produce just a few hundred shields.
+The first iteration of the PPE face shield, nicknamed "The Community Shield," is a 3D printed mask designed by Prusa Research, from the Czech Republic.
+After printing several of these face shields for testing at Cambridge Memorial Hospital, InkSmith quickly realized 3D printing by themselves was not a scalable solution for the looming PPE shortage.

 To help bridge a short-term community solution, InkSmith put out an open call to anyone in Waterloo Region with a 3D printer to assist in printing headbands for The Community Shield on March 21st, 2020.
 Within 48 hours, InkSmith received hundreds of 3D printed parts from all over the Region to create PPE face shields.
 InkSmith then cleaned, assembled and distributed these shields to local undersupplied hospitals.

-Soon after its inception, the InkSmith team affectionately named their latest face shield design and newly-formed company, "The Canadian Shield," a pun on its origins and mission; the name may be light-hearted, but the impact the team hoped to achieve was not.
+Soon after its inception, the InkSmith team affectionately named their latest face shield design and newly-formed company, "The Canadian Shield”.
+A pun on its origins and mission; the name may be light-hearted, but the impact the team hoped to achieve was not.
 After receiving their Class 1 Medical Device license from Health Canada, The Canadian Shield team worked around the clock to move what was once a small operation into a full-scale manufacturing facility in Waterloo, Ontario, where operations continue today.